 Food Show – At the Food Show you choose a recipe from the contest categories and then prepare and present it to a panel of judges.
 During your interview with the judges, you will show how you prepared it, the nutrients and ingredients, personal dietary needs, healthy substitutions, and a cost analysis.
-Review all the rules in the food show guidelines.
+See 4-H Members Tab for additional contest resources.

 Food Challenge – At the Food Challenge, teams of 3 to 5 students receive a list of ingredients and have 40 minutes to create a dish.
 The teams then present their dish to judges are scored on preparation, serving size, food safety concerns, nutritional value and cost.
 Students qualify at the country and district level to compete at the state contest.
 Review all the rules in the Food Challenge Manual.
-See 4-H Members Tab for additional resources.
+See 4-H Members Tab for additional contest resources.

 Food and Nutrition Quiz Bowl – A “Quiz Bowl” is a quiz game that tests teams of 3-4 on their knowledge of food and nutrition.
 Up against the clock, the 4-Hers buzz in to answer a question and earn points for correct answers.
 Teams advance in a tournament-system bracket to win the competition.
-Review all the rules in the quiz bowl guide.
+See 4-H Members Tab for additional contest resources.

 The 4-H Healthy Lifestyles Invitational – This contest is for intermediate (age 9-13) and senior age (14-18) students.
 The invitational is held at 4-H Roundup; teams do not have to qualify to enter.
 First, you are given a story (in each of 8 classes) related to a healthy lifestyles topic and four possible outcomes or choices.
 You must rank the four choices and are scored on your answer.
 Then, in the presentation portion, teams must work together to analyze a problem, develop a solution and make a presentation to the judges.
-Review all the guidelines and rules in the Healthy Lifestyles Invitational Manual.
-See 4-H Members Tab for additional resources.
+Review all the guidelines and rules in the Healthy Lifestyles Invitational Manual located on the State Roundup website.